kjosib/sophie/docs/contributing.rst

 There are many ways.

+* Have fun with turtle-graphics.
+Maybe teach your kids that way.
+And send in fun designs.
 * Play with the notation in a design context.
 Add whatever extra notation you seem to need.
 Then report back on what you learned.
 * Find ways to get some task or another done with Sophie as-is.
 (I'm thinking physics homework.)
 Explain what you did and your workflow.
 * Useful functions are useful.
 Maybe you're the motivation for adding something meaningful to the standard library.